tari-project/rfcs/src/RFC-0141_Sparse_Merkle_Trees.md

 ## Backwards Compatibility

-If the UTXO merkle root is replaced by a sparse merkle tree, this change would require a **hard fork**, since it fundamentally alters how the UTXO merkle root is calculated.
+If the UTXO Merkle root is replaced by a sparse Merkle tree, this change would require a **hard fork**, since it fundamentally alters how the UTXO Merkle root is calculated.

 # References